 It’s true that Hapkido is known worldwide as one of the most effective martial arts for self-defense.
 Since a hapkido practitioner learns how to use an aggressor’s momentum and power against them, it is highly effective for both men and women.
-Hapkido has its origins from a samurai martial art called Datu Ryu Aiki- jujitsu.
+Hapkido has its origins in a samurai martial art called Datu Ryu Aiki- jujitsu.

-These techniques have been battle tested over many centuries …so much so that many special forces and Law enforcement officers throughout the world use Hapkido techniques as part of their defense tactics training.
+These techniques have been battle-tested over many centuries …so much so that many special forces and Law enforcement officers throughout the world use Hapkido techniques as part of their defense tactics training.

 The Most Important Part of Traditional Hapkido Training